Dipak Sarkar

-Personal Life
+Personal life

 Sarkar was born in 1940 in Midnapore, West Bengal, and joined the Communist Party of India (Marxist) in the 1960s.
-He passed away at his residence in Biddhannagar, Midnapore, on October 13, 2025, at the age of 85.
+He died at his residence in Biddhannagar, Midnapore, on October 13, 2025, at the age of 85.
 Sarkar's body was donated to the Midnapore Medical College, an institution he had helped establish during his political career.
+During his lifetime, Sarkar wielded absolute authority over local law enforcement and government in much of Southwestern Bengal, and alongside his aide and CPI(M) minister Susanta Ghosh, was characterised as the Beriaite czar of Midnapore.

 Mohammed Salim, Susanta Ghosh, and Surjya Kanta Mishra were among his contemporaries who attended his final ceremony, which also included leaders from the Trinamool Congress and the Bengal Bharatiya Janata Party.

 Career and Controversies

 In his political career, Sarkar was instrumental in the establishment of the Midnapore Medical College, Sports Development Authority, the Vidyasagar Institute of Health, and other institutions in and around the Midnapore district.
-Until his death, he remained the chairman of the governing body of the Vidyasagar Institute of Health and was one of the patrons of the Vidyasagar Shishu Niketan, the first local school affiliated to Council for the Indian School Certificate Examinations.
+Until his death, he remained the chairman of the governing body of the Vidyasagar Institute of Health and was one of the patrons of the Vidyasagar Shishu Niketan, the first local school affiliated with Council for the Indian School Certificate Examinations.